Alemi7523/Alemi7523.github.io/index.md

 Go back to the girl who gave you the quest and she will give up a Train Pass completing the Quest.
 With the Train pass, the travel on trains in GDC becomes cheaper.

-### A Souvenir for Mom

-Talk to a girl in Jynnobi Pass with an exclamation mark on her head.
-She will ask for Souvenir for her mom.

-At Terajuma Beach talk with the man on the Politoed Stall to receive a souvenir.

-Return to Jynnobi Pass and speak with the girl again, but she didn't think her mother would like that souvenir, so she asks you to try to buy one a Teila Resort.

-Enter the northernmost house, the lobby of Teila Resort, and talk with the receptionist to progress with the quest.
-There is no indication of quest progress like with the other souvenir.

-This time the girl accepts the souvenir, and the Quest is completed.
-You get a Zygarde Cell and a Fighting Memory.

 ### Tyluric Temple (Magma Drift)
 You can get some overworld **Grookey** now, if you go past the tornadoes.